ValeryCrane/vazhuravlev_3PW3/README.md

 - The issue with eyes is fixed.
 TV is filled with Alarm table view cells.

 - CollectionView is filled with alarms, that can be scrolled horizontally.

+- There is a plus Button in navigation bar, that opens Alarm creation Menu.
+This menu uses AlarmWorker class to store alarms and pass them to all three screens.
+Change in one alarm on one screen changes this alarm everywhere.
+Pressing an alarm allows to change it in editing menu.